 Performed in social situations, a well-learned behaviour or an automatic sequence of behaviours that is relatively situation-specific and over time has become motor reflexive and independent of motivational or cognitive influences – that is, it is performed with little or no conscious intention.

-Situations in which other people (individually or collectively) are involved - as action partners, observers, sources of influence exerted on the individual or objects of influence exerted by him/her.
+Situations in which other people (individually or collectively) are involved – as action partners, observers, sources of influence exerted on the individual or objects of influence exerted by them.

-The ability to do something that is necessary or helpful to interact with others, acquired through training and practice.
+The ability to do something necessary or helpful to interact with others, acquired through training and practice.

 Understanding and considering what is expected or required of oneself in a given situation and adapting behaviour to social norms, cultural expectations and situational cues.